LeeKhim28/SDG3-MentalHealthPrototype/README.md

 ## Main Features (Prototype)
 - Daily mood tracker
-- Simple self-check mental health test
-- Stress management tips
+- View mood insights
+- Chat with MindCare assistant
-- Appointment booking with counselor (prototype design)
+- Connect with therapist
-- Emergency contact information
+- Join counseling session
+- Wind-down activities
+- Breathing exercise
+- Relaxing sounds
+- Sleep stories

 ## Agile Process
 We used Scrum methodology with two sprints.
-Trello was used to manage tasks and GitHub was used to track project progress.
+Trello was used to manage tasks in specific sprint and GitHub was used to store the artifacts we done.
 Each sprint includes planning, development, review, and retrospective.

 ## SDLC Overview